Saving for retirement, buying a house, or building a bigger nest egg for the rainy days will get you thinking about investing.

 Keep in mind that investing comes with risks, and make sure only to invest money that you know you won't need in a few months.
 You can also lose money, so set aside an emergency fund.
-Also reflect on what type of investor you are, how much money you want to invest and make, how much risk you want to take, what is your risk tolerance, what are your investment goals.
+Also reflect on what type of investor you are, how much money you want to invest and make, how much risk you want to take, what is your risk tolerance, and what are your investment goals.
 These details will help you find the right product and the right strategy.

-If you want to be an active investor, you will need to take the time to research yourself, and manage a portfolio on your own.
+If you want to be an active investor, you will need to take the time to research yourself and manage a portfolio on your own.
 You can do this through an online broker.

 On the other hand, passive investing means you put your money to work, and you don't need to deal with it.
 Investing in mutual funds is one way of doing this.

-Now, all you need to do is to set up a brokerage account if you are ready to start buying stocks, bonds, mutual funds and other instruments.
+Now, all you need to do is to set up a brokerage account if you are ready to start buying stocks, bonds, mutual funds, and other instruments.
 You can transfer money into and out of a brokerage account and it gives you access to the stock market and other investments.
 Keep in mind that any returns you make here are taxed as capital gain.
 (Retirement accounts, such as IRAs have different tax-rules, so check if that would work better for you for retirement saving and investing.)
 Again, you don't need a lot of money to get started.

-Most online brokers have demo accounts, where you can dip your toe into trading with fake money, familiarize yourself with the platform and online trading.
+Most online brokers have demo accounts, where you can dip your toe into trading with fake money, and familiarize yourself with the platform and online trading.

 How to start investing?